jinglinglingling/HPL_ESS/README.md

 ### Citation:
 If you find our paper and code useful in your research, please consider citation.

-@article{Jing, L., Ding, Y., Gao, Y., Wang, Z., Yan, X., Wang, D., ... & Li, X. (2024).
+/@article {Jing, L., Ding, Y., Gao, Y., Wang, Z., Yan, X., Wang, D., ... & Li, X. (2024).
 HPL-ESS: Hybrid Pseudo-Labeling for Unsupervised Event-based Semantic Segmentation.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 23128-23137).}